Has a co-worker offered you a crumbly treat this winter? Discover the story behind mantecados and polvorones, Spanish Christmas cookies.

-Here in Spain people don't usually do much baking.
+Here in Spain, people don't usually do much baking.

-The local pastry selection is rather limited compared to that of France or the US, and is especially heavy on whipped cream, soft meringue, and sweets made of egg yolk (like flan, crema Catalana, tocino de cielo, etc.).
+The local pastry selection is rather limited compared to that of France or the US and is especially heavy on whipped cream, soft meringue, and sweets made of egg yolk (like flan, crema Catalana, tocino de cielo, etc.).

-This is good news for my waistline, but quite frustrating when I want to eat something calorie filled and delicious!
+This is good news for my waistline, but quite frustrating when I want to eat something calorie-filled and delicious!
 Add that to the fact that apartments here don't always come with ovens (many people are stuck with a toaster oven) and baking can be virtually impossible.

 What are mantecados and polvorones?

-Mantecados and polvorones can come in a variety of flavors -- popular versions include almond, orange, chocolate and lemon.
-It's common to find a heaping plate of store bought mantecados and polvorones just about everywhere at Christmas time-- the doctor's office, the teacher's lounge, your mother-in-law's living room...
-If you're lucky there will also be a bottle of hard liquor to accompany these sweet treats (and to help you wash them down!).
+It's common to find a heaping plate of store-bought mantecados and polvorones just about everywhere at Christmas time-- the doctor's office, the teacher's lounge, your mother-in-law's living room...
+If you're lucky there will also be a bottle of liquor to accompany these sweet treats (and to help you wash them down!).

 The History Behind Mantecados and Polvorones